James Wedderburn-Webster

-Sir James Webster-Wedderburn (1788–1840), often known as James Webster or Bold Webster, was a British Army officer and dandy.
+Sir James Wedderburn-Webster (1788–1840), often known as James Webster or Bold Webster, was a British Army officer and dandy.
 He was a longtime friend of Lord Byron.

 Early life

 He was the son of David Webster (died 1801), a West India merchant in London, born David Wedderburn.
 His father changed his name in accordance with the will of his business partner James Webster (died 1789) with an interest in the Richmond Vale estate in Jamaica (the family relationship being that James Webster was a son by a second marriage of David Wedderburn's maternal grandmother Beatrix Proctor).
 His mother was Elizabeth Read the daughter of Alexander Read of Logie near Dundee.
 She married again, after David's death, in 1802 to Robert Douglas of Brigton (1773–1835), elder brother of William Douglas of Balgillo; they had a son, William.
 The family home in Shenley, Hertfordshire was sold, and Langham House in Suffolk, was rented.
 (Rather than being near Sproughton, as Stewart suggests, it may be the Langham Hall near Stratford St. Mary in a contemporary itinerary.)

 James was in early life known as James Wedderburn Webster.
 He had John Campbell as Latin tutor from 1798.
 Campbell left the household in 1800, but became a legal adviser to the family.
 Webster was sent in September 1800 to Harrow School, but was there for less than a term.